 Checking your pressure gauge often is imperative because high pressure can cause all sorts of problems with your pool.
-The ideal pressure range for a diatomaceous earth filter is around 8-10 psi (pounds per square inch).
-If you notice your filter pressure is rapidly surpassing this benchmark, then you will need to go through some basic troubleshooting methods.
+The ideal pressure range for a DE filter is around 8-10 psi (pounds per square inch).
+If you notice your filter pressure is rapidly surpassing this benchmark, you will need to go through some basic troubleshooting.

 How DE Filter Pressure Buildup Affects You